- Our Company

 - Our Services

 BUILDING EXCELLENCEWe make it our mission to provide a competitively priced, quality project completed on schedule.
 Equally important is constructing our projects in a safe and secure manner.

 - Our Newsroom

 Over the past century, Miron Construction has grown alongside the communities in which we live and work.
-Our core driver of communities guides everything that we do as an organization.
 We embrace the importance of giving back and encourage all of our employees to get involved in their communities, assist their neighbors in need, and better the world by utilizing their unique interests and talents.